Assam Career : Apply for Guest Faculty vacancy in Assam University

 Applications are invited for various teaching positions in Assam University Silchar.

-Assam University Silchar is inviting applications from eligible candidates for the post of Guest Faculty in the Department of Electronics & Communication Engineering.
+Assam University Silchar is inviting applications from eligible candidates for the post of Guest Faculty to teach Drama / Theatre for a period of six months on purely temporary basis in the Department of Performing Arts.

 Remuneration : Rs.
 1500/- per lecture with a ceiling of Rs.
 50,000/- per month

+B) A traditional or a professional artist with highly commendable professional achievement in the concerned subject who has : i) been a professional artist with three years’ Bachelor degree / Post Graduate Diploma with 55% marks ( or an equivalent grade in a point scale wherever grading system is followed) from the National School of Drama or any other such institution in India or abroad ; ii) five years of regular acclaimed performance at regional / national / international stage, supported by evidence; and iii) the ability to explain with logical reasoning the subject concerned and adequate knowledge to teach theory with illustrations in the discipline concerned

+Also Read: Assam Career : Apply for Librarian vacancy in Nabinchandra College Badarpur

-Selection Procedure : A walk-in-interview will be held on 1st November 2022 from 11 AM onwards in the Office of Head, Department of Electronics & Communication Engineering, Assam University, Silchar
+Selection Procedure : A walk-in-interview will be held on 18th November 2022 at 12 PM in the Office of Head, Department of Performing Arts, Assam University, Silchar

-How to apply : Candidates can send their applications as per the prescribed format available in Assam University website along with self-attested photocopies of all supporting documents to email id hod.ece.aus@gmail.com on or before 27th October 2022
+How to apply : Candidates can submit their duly filled in prescribed application form along with all supporting documents to the email id pintutabla@gmail.com on or before 11th November 2022

 Detailed Advertisement : Click Here